Pennsylvania Dermatologists - Penn State Hershey Dermatology

 - Lookingbill, Schragger, and Hassel Endowments sponsored prominent Visiting Professors.

-- Dr. Jeffrey J. Miller received the Dean's Award for Excellence in Teaching.
+- Dr. Bryan E. Anderson received the 2013 Dean's Award for Excellence in Teaching.

 Research – The joy of discovery